Discover the Last Best Place

 • Most common opening window: Mid-June to early July

 1. Check April snowpack reports.
 The NRCS publishes basin snowpack data for the Flathead drainage.
-If snowpack is at or below 100% of average by April 1, you can usually expect a normal opening (mid-to-late June).
-If it’s above 130%, plan for early July.
+If snowpack is at or below 100% of average by April 1, expect a normal opening (mid-to-late June).
+Above 130%, plan for early July.

 3. Don’t book non-refundable lodging in early-to-mid June.
 Even in average years, full-road access before June 15 is a coin flip.